Elon Musk's Tesla crushes it

 |-0.35%

-The maker of electric vehicles earned $143 million compared to a loss of ($408 million) in the prior quarter.
-Per-share profit rebounded to $0.78 from a loss of ($2.31).
+The maker of electric vehicles earned $143 million compared to a loss of $408 million in the prior quarter.
+Per-share profit rebounded to $0.78 from a loss of $2.31.

 CLICK TO READ MORE ON FOX BUSINESS

-The company noted that being more disciplined with costs helped turn things around.
+The company noted that management was more disciplined with costs and that in part helped turn things around.

-In terms of deliveries, the company stated: "We are highly confident in exceeding 360,000 deliveries this year" also pleasing investors.
+In terms of deliveries, the company stated: "We are highly confident in exceeding 360,000 deliveries this year" which also pleased investors.

 On the conference call, the company noted orders in the current quarter are higher than last quarter.